AaronMutchler/MusicTheory/readme.md

 7. **Chord**: *Two **chords** can be checked for equality, inequality, and partial equality (I.e. permutation)*
 8. **Chord-Scale**: *Two **chord-scales** can be checked for equality and inequality*

- **REQ 4:** All elements have a cohesive set of terms to further describe them
+ **REQ 4:** A modifier used to modify two or more elements must modify each eleme

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0MTk2MDQ1MSwtMTMyODU2NTQ1XX0=
+eyJoaXN0b3J5IjpbLTEwODQ2NzgzMzUsLTEzMjg1NjU0NV19
 -->